 4. PlayPen Catio

-Another way you can approach a catio is to go all-out with the toys and essentially turn it into a jungle gym.
-Making the outdoor space as fun as possible will encourage your cat to exercise and stay active, which is great for both the physical and mental wellbeing of your kitty.
-Using toys that are easy to swap in and out also keeps the catio more stimulating over longer periods of time, too, for even more enrichment for your furry friend.
+Another way you can approach a catio is to go all-out with the toys and turn them into a jungle gym.
+Making the outdoor space as fun as possible will encourage your cat to exercise and stay active, which is excellent for your kitty’s physical and mental well-being.

 5. Corner Space